How to make turmeric paste to stir in your Golden Milk or Golden Tea. This an easy recipe for a golden paste that keeps

 - fresh lemon juice to taste

 - Pour the water into a small pan and bring to a boil, preferably use a non-stick pan.

 - Place the dry ingredients to the water.
 Whisk well for about half a minute until it becomes difficult to whisk.
 Continue stirring continuously, using a wooden spoon, on a medium-low heat for about 3-4 minutes.
 If the paste is too thick, add a small splash of water and continue stirring.

-Give the paste to the clean jars, seal and let cool.
+- Place the paste into the clean jars, seal and let cool.
 It will keep in the fridge for a couple of weeks.

 - To make the golden milk, gently heat one cup of milk of your choice.
 The milk should be lukewarm and not hot.

 - Add honey and freshly squeezed lemon juice to taste, it should have a strong sweet-lemony flavor.

 Use a small non-stick saucepan, the risk of the paste catching to the bottom of the pan dissapears and the pan is very easy to clean.

 - Turmeric stains, so if you use a wooden spoon, the spoon will become orange.